sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**], [**Defensive**], [**Shield**]

 Effect: While sustained, you're surrounded by a bubble of viscous jelly that shields you from outside attacks.
 You cannot move, dodge, or make melee attacks, and you gain immunity to the *burning* and *ablaze* conditions.
-Force damage dealt to Jelly Bubble Gu is reduced by 30.
+Reduce all force damage dealt to Jelly Bubble Gu by 30.

 ### Faucet Gu
 *Rank 1 Manifestation*